This is it – the most important interview of your life. But do you know how to dress for a job interview?

-The rest of time in a conversation is usually spent by confirming or discarding that first judgment the companion had, and rationalizing it.
-It can be a hard, sometimes impossible, to overcome the first bad impression; so why bother doing that?
+The rest of the time in a conversation is usually spent by confirming or discarding the companion's first judgment and rationalizing it.

-Learn about the work setting, premises and office style that your perspective company abides by.
+Learn about the work atmosphere, premises, and office style that your prospective company uses.

-An open-space office means that the company fosters less formal working style, which can also be reflected in less strict attention paid by interviewers to your attire.
+An open-space office means that the company fosters a less formal working style, causing less strict attention paid by interviewers to your attire.

-On the other hand, the company you are about to be interviewed for may have been keeping their traditions for centuries, with respective attributes – conservative dress code, tables of red wood, chairs of expensive leather etc.
+On the other hand, the company about to interview you may have been keeping their traditions for centuries, with respective attributes – conservative dress code, tables of redwood, chairs of expensive leather, etc.